-Pharmacogenetic testing, such as Genomind’s Professional PGx Express™ is a simple, pain-free genetic test performed on a cheek swab from the patient.
+Genomind’s pharmacogenetic test is a simple, pain-free genetic test performed on a cheek swab from the patient.
 This test can help your clinician determine what mental health treatment may work best for you.

-But what happens after a clinician collects a sample from a patient for a genetic test?
-Here is a look at where the swab goes – from the patient’s cheek, to the lab, and back to the clinician in the form of test results.
+But what does Genomind do with your cheek swab sample?
+Here is a look at where the swab goes – from your cheek, to the lab, and back to the clinician in the form of test results.

-Genomind uses standard swabs that require only a small sample of patient cells (known as a buccal sample).
-These cotton swabs are rubbed on the inside of the patient’s cheek in a non-invasive and painless way.
+Genomind uses standard swabs that require only a small sample of your cells (known as a buccal sample).
+These cotton swabs are rubbed on the inside of your cheek in a non-invasive and painless way.
 Genomind collects two swabs from each patient, which provides the lab with a backup sample.
-The swabs are put into secure envelopes and sent to the Genomind lab right away for testing.
+The swabs are put into secure envelopes and should be sent to the Genomind lab right away for testing.

 Upon arrival at Genomind, the swabs are sent to the Accessioning group.
 Accessioning ensures the sample arrived in good condition, and that all required paperwork was filled out and sent along with the sample.
 Once all paperwork is completed, the sample can be sent to the lab.

 At this point, the swab itself is discarded as medical waste.
-The backup patient sample swab is stored at room temperature in the event the lab needs it.
+Your backup sample swab is stored at room temperature in the event the lab needs it.